 We appreciate all of our clients that have been extremely patient and understanding as we adapt to this situation facing our society.

-Over the past few months, we have been trying our best to make sure both our staff and clients stay healthy and limiting exposure for everyone.
+Over the past year we have been trying our best to make sure both our staff and clients stay healthy and limiting exposure for everyone.
 We understand you may have some questions about how we are doing things or concerns for your pet's health, so we are here to help!

 Is your lobby still closed?

 As of May 1st 2021, our lobby is open.
 Our staff has been vaccinated but will continue to wear masks and follow social distancing protocols when interacting with all customers in order to keep everyone safe and healthy.

 Masks are encouraged and greatly appreciated by our staff.

 I am positive for COVID-19, but my pet is having an issue.
 What do I do?

 If your pet is having an issue, but you are positive for COVID-19, there are a few different options for how we can take care of your pet.

 - The safest and best option is telemedicine.
 This means instead of coming in, we can video chat through either FaceTime or Skype to see your pet.
 We will set aside an appointment time for you and your pet and work out any and all issues through video chat.